shag527/Indian-Sign-Language-Recognition/README.md

 # Indian-Sign-Language-Recognition
 Communication is very significant to human beings as it facilitates the spread of knowledge and forms relationships between people.
 We communicate through speech, facial expressions, hand signs, reading, writing or drawing etc. But speech is the most commonly used mode of communication.
 However, people with hearing and speaking disability only communicate through signs, which makes them highly dependent on non-verbal forms of communication.
 India is a vast country, having nearly five million people deaf and hearing impaired.
-Still very limited work has been done in this research area, beacuse of it's complex nature.
+Still very limited work has been done in this research area, because of its complex nature.
 Indian Sign Language (ISL) is predominantly used in South Asian countries and sometimes, it is also called as Indo-Pakistani Sign Language (IPSL).

 The purpose of this project is to recognize all the alphabets (A-Z) and digits (0-9) of Indian sign language using bag of visual words model and convert them to text/speech.
-Dual mode of recognition is implemeted for better results.
+Dual mode of recognition is implemented for better results.
 The system is tested using various machine learning classifiers like KNN, SVM, logistic regression and a convolutional neural network (CNN) is also implemented for the same.
 The dataset for this system is created manually in different hand orientations and a train-test ratio of 80:20 is used.

 ## Getting Started
 ### Pre-requisites